 Click below to read the full issue.
 To keep up-to-date on how Forever Wild is changing the way we protect our planet and our communities, please subscribe to our E-updates.
 In this issue: Our Tropical Wetlands Shared Earth Reserve A partnership with the IUCN National Committee of the Netherlands The Human Spirit Program Wilderness Economies E-update

 Please click the link below to read our latest update from the Wildlife & Evolution program.
-In this issue: Wildlife on our Tropical Wetlands Shared Earth Reserve Korrorook Wildlife & Rehabilitation Center of Northern Australia A quick update from our CEO E-update h
+In this issue: Wildlife on our Tropical Wetlands Shared Earth Reserve Wildlife rehabilitation on our Tropical Wetlands Reserve A quick update from our CEO E-update h

 While living and working in the bush is definitely where our staff want to be, it is not without its challenges.
 There is a lot that goes into each day – this vehicle got well and truly bogged while out planning for a women’s day on the Tropical Wetlands Reserve.
 Everyone simply laughed, took off their shoes and walked out to where they had left another vehicle.
 It took 2 hours to extract the vehicle later that day.